mandelsoft/kipxe/README.md

 ## The Discovery API

-The matching engive use a registration based api to map a request to request metadata used for the further matching process.
+The matching engine uses a registration based API to map a request to request metadata used for the further matching process.

 By default the query parameters of the request are extracted and used